 The business of selling souvenir plots has been going for at least 50 years, as demonstrated by Sir Geoffrey Howe’s speech to the House of Commons in 1971.

 While Highland Titles sell souvenir plots of land and allow our purchasers to style themselves as Lairds, Lords and Ladies in the eyes of the Highland Titles community, under Scottish Law, they are not legally viewed as such.

-A souvenir plot is not recognised under the Court of Lord Lyon, the legal ruling of Heraldry and titles in Scotland, as the land is not registered to each individual person.
-The land remains registered to the Highland Titles Charitable Trust.
 The titles “Laird, Lord or Lady of Glencoe and Lochaber” are trademarked titles under Highland Titles which allow us to use them within our community of followers around the world.

 Highland Titles was founded in 2006 by Dr. Peter Bevis, a Fellow of the Zoological Society of London, and his daughter, Laura.
 They started by selling plots from the family’s land in order to fund additional tree planting.
 The mission was simply to restore land that had been devastated by centuries of farming and unsympathetic commercial forestry.